shepardb0y-src/youtube/README.md

 # youtube

-The purpose of this app was to helop my client search videos on the internet without having to click through mulitple links to reach the video thy would like to view.
-Using the youtube Api i was able to implment this app.
+The purpose of this app was to helop my client search videos on the internet without having to click through mulitple links to reach the video they would like to view.
+Using the youtube Api I was able to implment this appthe link to the APi is found here https://developers.google.com/youtube/v3.
 I found inspiration from this tutorial for some design ideas https://www.youtube.com/watch?v=NT299zIk2JY&t=10987s
 Making this app was a great learning experience